Collective or Class Actions and Claims Aggregation in the United Kingdom

 In Gibson v.
 Pride, the proposed claimant class included purchasers of any new Pride mobility scooter during the specified period, including both models subject to the online price advertising restrictions identified in the underlying infringement decision and other models, and models purchased in physical stores as well as online (such that four sub-classes of claimant were identified in the CPO application).
 Ms Gibson argued that a fair approximation of the estimated individual loss on a common basis within the sub-classes of claimants could be calculated, and relied on an expert economist report setting out a proposed methodology for doing so.
 However, that methodology did not distinguish between the eight retailers identified in the underlying infringement decision and other retailers of Pride mobility scooters.
 The CAT considered that this was incorrect, given that the claim had been framed solely as a follow-on claim, and as such was limited to the boundaries of the infringement identified in the underlying Office of Fair Trading decision.
 The alleged losses suffered by the members of the proposed claimant class were so diverse (and, in some cases, outside the scope of the infringement decision from which the claim arose) that the CAT concluded that there was insufficient commonality of issues between each of the individual claims to certify the claim to proceed by way of collective proceedings.
 The CAT invited Ms Gibson to reformulate her claim and amend the proposed methodology to focus on the effects of the agreements that were the subject of the underlying infringement decision, but the claim was ultimately withdrawn.

 In Merricks v.
 Mastercard, demonstrating commonality of interest between the claims proved problematic before the CAT largely due to difficulties in determining how much of the alleged overcharge had been passed on to each proposed claimant by the relevant retailers: in practice, there was likely to be significant variation in pass-on of the alleged overcharge between different kinds of goods and services and different kinds of retailers.
 While the CAT accepted that damages could, in principle, be calculated on an aggregate basis using a weighted average pass-on percentage, it concluded that the methodology proposed by Mr Merricks for doing so was inadequate owing to a lack of evidence as to the availability of the data that would be required to apply the proposed methodology on a sufficiently sound basis.
 In reaching this conclusion, the CAT looked to the judgment of the Canadian Supreme Court in Pro-Sys Consultants v.
 Microsoft Corporation, which it had previously also considered in Gibson v.
 Pride.
 In that case, the Canadian court held that the proposed methodology ‘must offer a realistic prospect of establishing loss on a class-wide basis’, and ‘cannot be purely theoretical or hypothetical, but rather must be grounded in the facts of the particular case in question’.
 In addition, ‘there must be some evidence of the availability of the data to which the methodology is to be applied’.
+In the circumstances, the CAT concluded that pass-through cannot be described as a common issue.

 The CAT also expressed concern that the proposed distribution of damages envisaged by Mr Merricks would not reflect the governing principle of damages for breach of competition law being compensatory in nature, as it was not linked to a calculation of individual loss.
 Section 47C(2) CA98 clearly states that the CAT may make an aggregate award of damages in collective proceedings ‘without undertaking an assessment of the amount of damages recoverable in respect of the claim of each represented person’.
 Nonetheless, the CAT concluded that the absence of any plausible means of calculating the loss of individual claimants so as to devise an appropriate method of distributing any aggregate award of damages meant that the claims were not suitable for an aggregate award of damages, and therefore should not be permitted to proceed as collective proceedings.